octue/twined/docs/source/schema_introducing_json.rst

 In short, both ``JSON`` and ``XML`` are generalised data interchange specifications and can both can do what we want here.
 We choose ``JSON`` because:

 #.
-Textual representation is *much* more concise and easy to understand (very important where non-developers like
+Textual representation is much more concise and easy to understand (very important where non-developers like
    engineers and scientists must be expected to interpret schema)

 #. `Attack vectors <https://www.opswat.com/blog/depth-look-xml-document-attack-vectors>`_.
 Because entities in ``XML``
    are not necessarily primitives (unlike in ``JSON``), an ``XML`` document parser in its default state may leave a system open to XXE injection attacks and DTD validation attacks, and therefore requires hardening. ``JSON`` documents are similarly afflicated (just like any kind of serialized data) but default parsers, operating on the premise of only deserializing to primitive types, are safe by default - it is only when nondefault parsering or deserialization techniques (such as ``JSONP``) are used that the application becomes vulnerable.
 By utilising a default ``JSON`` parser we can therefore significantly shrink the attack surface of the system.
 See `this blog post <https://blog.securityevaluators.com/xml-vs-json-security-risks-22e5320cf529>`_ for further discussion.

-#. ``XML`` is powerful... perhaps *too* powerful.
+#. ``XML`` is powerful... perhaps too powerful.
 The standard can be adapted greatly, resulting in high encapsulation
    and a high resilience to future unknowns.
 Both beneficial.
 However, this requires developers of twins to maintain interfaces of very high complexity, adaptable to a much wider variety of input.
 To enable developers to progress, we suggest handling changes and future unknowns through well-considered versioning, whilst keeping their API simple.

-#. ``XML`` allows baked-in validation of data and metadata.
+#. ``XML`` allows baked-in validation of data and attributes.
 Whilst advantageous in some situations, this is not a
    benefit here.
 We wish validation to be one-sided: validation of data accepted/generated by a digital twin should be occur within (at) the boundaries of that twin.

 #.
-With ``JSON`` Schema, we can add the majority of the required validation capabilities (otherwise missing from JSON
+Required validation capabilities, built into ``XML`` are achievable with ``JSONSchema`` (otherwise missing from the
- but present in ``XML``) to ``JSON`` documents, with our schema specified where we need them.
+   pure ``JSON`` standard)

-#. ``JSON`` is a much more compact expression than XML, significantly reducing memory and bandwidth requirements.
+#. ``JSON`` is a more compact expression than XML, significantly reducing memory and bandwidth requirements.
 Whilst
    not a major issue for most modern PCS, sensors on the edge may have limited memory, and both memory and bandwidth at scale are extremely expensive.
 Thus for extremely large networks of interconnected systems there could be significant speed and cost savings.